Phlebotomy Certification Wyoming, Michigan

 Once you have registered to attempt the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based upon their competency exams.
 Be certain to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Point of care testing

 - Preparing blood or other specimens for testing

 - Maintaining your area and equipment

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will need to renew their CPT Certification every two years.
 A phlebotomist should start the process at least 30 days prior to the day their credentials expires.
 This will permit the phlebotomist acceptable time to attend their continuing education hours and attempt their renewal assessment.
 You will not have to go back to a training program or attend a class to renew your certification.

 Click to learn more about Renewing You CPT Certification.